2012 • 12 • 5

 My three favorite sections are Forensic Pathology, Congenital Disorders, and Parasitology.
 In fact, I barely remember anything about the other exhibits anymore, but these three stuck with me and haunted me even a few weeks after my visit.
 Even when I was already in Laos, I still could not stop thinking about it.

 One of the most notable “items” on display in the Forensic Pathology section is the mummified body of Si Ouey Sae Urng (Si Quey), Thailand’s Hannibal Lecter.
-Regarded by many as modern Thailand’s first serial killer, Si Quey is a cannibal who victimized children in the 1950s.
+Regarded by many as modern Thailand’s first serial killer, Si Quey was a cannibal who victimized children in the 1950s.
 He was executed and his remains have since been kept at the hospital.

 In another corner is an exhibit highlighting the role of Siriraj Hospital in the rescue and recovery operations during the catastrophic Asian tsunami in 2001.